OXID-eSales/graphql-storefront-module/README.md

 ## Usage

-This assumes you have OXID eShop (at least `oxid-esales/oxideshop_ce: v6.8.0` component, which is part of the `v6.3.0` compilation) up and running.
+This assumes you have OXID eShop (at least `oxid-esales/oxideshop_ce: v7.0.0` component, which is part of the `v7.0.0` compilation) up and running.

 ## Branch compatibility

-* b-7.0.x branch is compatible with OXID eShop compilation b-7.0.x (which uses `graphql-base` b-7.0.x branch)
+* 3.x versions (or b-7.0.x branch) are compatible with OXID eShop compilation b-7.0.x (which uses `graphql-base` b-7.0.x branch)
 * ^2.1 versions (b-6.5.x branch) are compatible with OXID eShop compilation b-6.5.x (which uses `graphql-base` 7.x version resp. b-6.5.x branch)
 * 2.0.x versions (b-6.4.x branch) are compatible with OXID eShop compilation b-6.4.x (which uses `graphql-base` 6.x version resp. b-6.4.x branch)
 * 1.x versions (b-6.3.x branch) are compatible with OXID eShop compilation 6.3.x (no PHP8 support)